Educational Psychology Service

 Jalak worked as an Educational Psychologist for 7 years in the UK before joining ESF in 2012.
 During that time, she specialised in working with children in the early years as well as the areas of attachment theory and how our first relationships can impact upon brain development and school readiness.
 Jalak led several projects in the UK which focused on the establishment of nurturing, strengths-based environments to support children’s academic, social, emotional health and wellbeing.
 She is a Chartered Member of the British Psychological Society and is registered with the Health and Care Professions Council, the UK regulatory body for practising psychologists.

 Our Educational Psychologists have a range of interests and specialisms which include:

 - Play-based assessment

 - Counselling techniques and mentoring of young people

 - Working with parents and carers to support children

-For students at ESF schools, accessing Educational Psychology services, there is no additional charge.
-Each school will priortise children for the Educational Psychologist’s attention on the basis of need.
+For students at ESF schools, accessing Educational Psychology services costs no additional charge.
+Each school will prioritise children for the Educational Psychologist’s attention on the basis of needs.